-Beyond packing boxes and shopping for necessities, prepare for living on your own:
+Beyond packing for move-in, take a little time to prepare for living on your own:

-A few weeks before move-in you will receive information about signing up for a move-in timeslot.
+A few weeks before move-in you will receive instructions on how to sign up for a move-in timeslot:

-Check out our list of what to bring, what to leave at home, and room setup.
+Check out our list of what to bring and what to leave at home.

-When you first arrive for move-in, head to the unloading lot designated to your housing assignment.
-Below are the unloading lot locations:
+When you arrive, head to the unloading lot based on your housing assignment:

-Please refer to the Radford Campus Move-In Parking Map [PDF] for help finding your lot.
+Please refer to the Radford Campus Move-In Map [PDF] for help finding your lot.

-Check-In tents are located near each of the designated unloading lots.
-Check-in tents can be found on the move-in map.
-Please have your RUID, li
+Check-In tents are located near each of the designated unloading lots designated by a star on the the move-in map [PDF].

 Only the vehicle with the student present should go through the drive-up check-in.
 Additional vehicles should wait nearby in the lot.